 - Intelligent workflows

-We already discussed RPA above, let’s briefly look at the other three.
+We already discussed RPA above; let’s briefly examine the other three…

 When combined with RPA, bots can evaluate their efficiency and make adjustments to improve processes.
 Through deep learning, systems can utilize data gathered in one context to improve upon others.

-NLP is a software tool that parses human language to give machines the ability to read, understand, and derive meaning.
-The technology works through a combination of techniques like statistical and machine learning to algorithms.
+NLP is a software tool that parses human language to allow machines to read, understand, and derive meaning.
+The technology works through techniques like statistical and machine learning algorithms.

 NLP is commonly used to create chatbots.
 Chatbots use Robotic Process Automation to communicate with human users and to complete tasks.
 Among other things, NLP helps chatbots to determine the meaning of interactions and to provide users with relevant responses.